Super Bowl LVIII

-Several outlets rank the game as one of the greatest Super Bowls of all time, with many citing the performances of both teams, the game's overtime finish, in addition to the game cementing the Chiefs as a sports dynasty.
-The game's broadcast on CBS, youth-oriented Nickelodeon, and Spanish-language network Univision became the most watched program in American television history, with a total of 123.7 million average viewers across all platforms, continuing an upward viewing trend that would be broken again the following year.
-It had the highest unduplicated total audience in history at 200 million viewers watching all or part of the game, becoming the most-watched United States broadcast since the Apollo 11 moon landing.
+Super Bowl LVIII is considered one of the greatest Super Bowls of all time by several sports outlets, with many citing the performances of both teams, the game's overtime finish, in addition to the game cementing the Chiefs as a dynasty.
+It was the second simulcast in Super Bowl history, and the first since Super Bowl I. The game's broadcast on CBS, youth-oriented Nickelodeon, and Spanish-language network Univision became the most watched program in American television history at the time and is currently the third most-watched American television broadcast of all time, with a total of 123.7 million average viewers across all platforms.
+In addition, the game produced the highest unduplicated total audience in television history at 200 million viewers watching all or part of the game, becoming the most-watched United States broadcast since the Apollo 11 moon landing.
+This continued an upward viewing trend that would be broken again the following year.
 The halftime show, headlined by Usher, peaked at 129 million viewers.

-The Chiefs would make the Super Bowl once again in 2025 for a historic third consecutive year in a bid for an unprecedented three-peat in the Super Bowl era, but ultimately would lose in a Super Bowl LVII rematch to the Philadelphia Eagles, 22-40.
+The Chiefs reached the Super Bowl once again in 2025 for a third consecutive year in a bid for an unprecedented three-peat in the Super Bowl era, but ultimately lost to the Philadelphia Eagles, 40–22.